svalio/atlassian-connect-express-encryption/README.md

 ## Recipes

-### How to secure a route with OAuth
+### How to secure a route with JWT

-Add-ons are secured through two-legged OAuth.
-To simplify OAuth verification on your routes, you can simply add a `atlassian-connect-express` middleware to your route:
+Add-ons are authenticated through JWT.
+To simplify JWT verification on your routes, you can simply add a `atlassian-connect-express` middleware to your route:

     module.exports = function (app, addon) {
         app.get('/protected-resource',

-            // Protect this resource with OAuth
+            // Protect this resource with JWT
             addon.authenticate(),

             function(req, res) {